2023 Guide to AOTS Industry-Academia collaborative Programs (English)

-- In principle, the lectures and exercises of the courses shall be carried out within the local universities, etc., but may include activities at external facilities, or practical training / experiments at companies if necessary.
+In principle, the lectures and exercises of the courses shall be carried out within those universities, but may include activities at external facilities, or practical training / experiments at companies if necessary.

 - The courses can be carried out as online lessons, using ICT tools and digital devices through the Internet.

-- In the accepting companies for internships, adequate management and systems for interns shall be set, including the arrangement of a mentor, support for interns' daily lives, arrangement of supplies and equipment, etc. which are necessary for the internship, and arrangement of an interpreter to help interns carry out the work experience in a language which they can understand.
+In the host company, adequate management and systems for interns shall be set, including the arrangement of a mentor, support for interns' daily lives, arrangement of supplies and equipment, etc. which are necessary for the internship, and arrangement of an interpreter to help interns carry out the work experience in a language which they can understand.